twilco/twilco.github.io/_posts/2019-03-10-riscv-from-scratch-1.markdown

 3. Set the `RISCV_OPENOCD_PATH` and `RISCV_PATH` environment variables so other programs can find our toolchain.
 This may look different depending on your OS and shell - I had to add these exports to my `~/.zshenv` file.

 {% highlight bash %}
-# I put these two exports directly in my ~/.zshenv file - you may have to do something else.
+# I put these two exports directly in my ~/.zshenv file
+# If you use a different shell or OS you may have to do something else.
 export RISCV_OPENOCD_PATH="$HOME/usys/riscv/openocd-<date>-<version>"
 export RISCV_PATH="$HOME/usys/riscv/riscv64-unknown-elf-gcc-<date>-<version>"
 # Reload .zshenv with our new environment variables.
-Restarting your shell will have a similar effect.
+# Restarting your shell will have a similar effect.
 source ~/.zshenv
 {% endhighlight %}